 As part of obtaining reasonable assurance about whether Office's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
-The results of my tests disclosed an instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and Section 12-6-5 NMSA 1978 and which is described in the accompanying schedule of findings and responses as item 2016-002.
+The results of my tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and Section 12-6-5 NMSA 1978 and which are described in the accompanying schedule of findings and responses as items 2019-001 and 2019-002.

-The Office's responses to the findings identified in my audit are described in the accompanying schedule of findings and responses.
-The Office's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on them.
+The Office's response to the findings identified in my audit are described in the accompanying schedule of findings and responses.
+The Office's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.